interactivellama/wpbp-includes/README.md

 This is a storage bin located in `/snippets/` for snippets of PHP and HTML.
 These are typically overwrites of the default theme files.
 Please manually add to them to your theme (if you want).

 ## Third-party libraries and WordPress Plugins (unversioned)
-These are found in /lib/wpbp-includes/vendor/.
-Any other folder is probably custom.
+THe following are found in /lib/wpbp-includes/vendor/.

-* *acf-options-page* - Copy to the WordPress plugins directory

-* *acf-repeater* - Copy to the WordPress plugins directory

 * *wp-h5bp-htaccess-master* - HTML5 Boilerplate's htaccess file.
 Removed from roots in April 2013.
 Recommended to be a direct include instead of a plugin. <https://github.com/roots/wp-h5bp-htaccess/>

-## Additional Reference Information
-> Formidable Forms Logins:
-> welldonemarketing
-> welldone1

 ## Contact
 This repository was began by Stephen M. James (InteractiveLlama) while working at Well Done Marketing.